-The vice president for business and finance and chief financial officer supervises the overall functions of budgets and systems, business affairs, housing, auxiliary services, controller, contract and grant accounting, payroll, purchasing and central stores, and inventory control.
+The vice president for finance and planning is responsible for strategic and financial planning for the university and for the overall functions of budgets and systems, business affairs, capital finance, bursar operations, controller, contract and grant accounting, payroll, purchasing and central stores, inventory control, information technology, and community affairs and government relations.
+The vice president collaborates with the provost on the planning process for the academic units.

-The vice president and chief information officer is responsible for coordinating and facilitating the University information technology infrastructure.